bsdlp/burrito.sh/content/ghe2.markdown

 ```

 Edit `/etc/fstab` so that the rootfs is loaded from `/dev/xvda` instead of
-`UUID=`:
+`UUID=`, to reflect where user data disk image is located, and swap:

 ```
 # /etc/fstab: static file system information.
 # <file system>  <mount point>   <type>  <options>       <dump>  <pass>
 proc             /proc           proc    defaults        0       0
 /dev/xvda        /               ext4    defaults        0       0
-  LABEL=ghe_user_data                             /data/user      ext4    defaults,noauto,noatime,nobootwait        0       2
+/dev/xvdb        /data/user      ext4    defaults,noauto,noatime,nobootwait        0       2
+/dev/xvdc        none            swap    defaults        0       0
 ```

 # Boot it up!

 Create a [config
 profile](https://www.linode.com/docs/migrate-to-linode/disk-images/disk-images-and-configuration-profiles),
-mapping xvda to your rootfs and xvdb to your swap image.
-Make sure you chose
+mapping xvda to your rootfs, xvdb to your user data disk image, and xvdc to
-`pv-grub-x86_64` in the kernel dropdown, and save.
+swap.
+Make sure to choose `pv-grub-x86_64` in the kernel dropdown, and save.
 Boot it up, and you should be good to go!